-These anti-viral components are thought to be specifically protective toward the "oncoviruses" such as the Hepatitis C virus and the Human papillomavirus (HPV), which causes cervical cancer.
+These anti-viral components are thought to be specifically protective toward the "oncoviruses" such as the Hepatitis C virus and the Human papillomavirus (HPV), which causes cervical disorders.
 All medicinal mushrooms have these immune shielding effects and many, like coriolus, chaga and maitake, are currently being researched for their potential benefits for eliminating viruses and also may act as preventatives, helping to build a healthy immune system.

-Powdered extracts of coriolus are often used in "supplement" form, here in the West, and as a complementary adjunct to prescribed cancer treatment.
-Many holistic medical practitioners are well aware of the mushroom extract and it is often recommended for an extra boost to the immune system after chemotherapy to help protect against cancer recurrence.
+Powdered extracts of coriolus are often used in "supplement" form, here in the West, and as a complementary adjunct to prescribed C-treatment.
+Many holistic medical practitioners are well aware of the mushroom extract and it is often recommended for an extra boost to the immune system after chemotherapy to help protect against recurrence.

 Coriolus mushroom naturally helps to increase and activate "natural killer cells" or NK cells.
 These are unique immune cells that provide a speedy protective response against tumorous growth and virally infected cells, acting in a much faster way than other cells because of their ability to identify stressed cells and pathogens.

 They perform on both surface (secretory) immunity, the first line of defense, as well as on the deep immune system and bone marrow reserve, which is essentially the back up resource for the secretory system.
 These attributes make NK cells potentially helpful for a number of autoimmune related conditions in addition to cancerous tumors.

 Because NK cell levels drop and substantially deactivate after radiation and chemotherapy treatments, turkey tail extract can be particularly supportive as a supplement when undergoing such procedures.
 Increased NK cells can assist in protecting the patient from further growth or exposure.